spettersson/splunk4patientprivacy/data_onboarding_guide.md

 - Key Splunk concepts
 - Best practices

 By going through this guide, you should have that "**Aha!
 Now I get it**" moment where (almost) everything clicks and you feel confident getting started.
-If that doesn't happen, then message the authors (or your friendly neighborhood Splunk Solutions Engineer) right away.
+If that doesn't happen, then contact the authors (or your friendly neighborhood Splunk Solutions Engineer) right away.

 P.S.
 This guide does not remove the need for proper Splunk Education.
 ## Data sources